 The world is full of boring, complicated web forms.
 You probably don’t enjoy filling out forms, but have you ever stopped to think about why?
 Maybe it’s because they weren’t optimized for mobile.
 Or they seemed outdated and ugly.
 Or maybe it was because they felt too generic and disingenuous.

+What are these forms missing?
+Connectivity—the emotional connection you create with your audience.
 Words can help you achieve that.
 What you say can make a huge difference in how people feel about and respond to your web form.
-The right words will boost your conversion rate and build trust in your brand.
+The right words have the power to help boost your conversion rate and build trust in your brand.
 The right words will feel authentic, honest, and friendly.

-1. Write Iteratively
+1. Write iteratively